merely-useful/py-rse/index.md

     # ...do something...
 ```

-This refactoring is "replace repeated test with flag".
+This refactoring is "replace repeated test with flag."
 Again,
 there is no need to write `if was_greater == True`:
 that always produces the same result as `if was_greater`.